Simhyeon/r4d/README.md

 ##### Caveats

 Definition's body can include any macro invocation in itself, thus wrong argument declaration cannot be detected at the time of definition.
+To make matters worse, arguments doesn't have any types either.

 ```
 $define(panik,kalm=$calm())